WordPress/gutenberg/docs/designers-developers/developers/block-api/block-edit-save.md

 This is because if the external information changes, the block may be flagged as invalid when the post is later edited ([read more about Validation](#validation)).
 If there is a need to have other information as part of the save, developers can consider one of these two alternatives:
  - Use [dynamic blocks](/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md) and dynamically retrieve the required information on the server.
- - Add another attribute value that contains the needed value that the save function depends on and dynamically update that value in the `edit` component which can depend on external information and contain side effects to update the attribute when the external information changes.
+ - Store the external value as an attribute which is dynamically updated in the block's `edit` function as changes occur.

 For [dynamic blocks](/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md), the return value of `save` could represent a cached copy of the block's content to be shown only in case the plugin implementing the block is ever disabled.